-Complicated comic maneuvers turn what should have been a hip look at sexuality into an antsy pic too busy to settle down.
-Writer-director Jane Weinstock’s use of short scenes, ensemble cast and conventional camerawork make “Easy” resemble a movie geared to cable -- where it will do just fine -- rather than the bigscreen, where it won’t.
+Increasingly complicated comic maneuvers turn what should have been a hip look at sexuality into an antsy pic too busy to settle down.
+Part of this fidgety nature is endemic to the uncertainty that grips Jamie (Marguerite Moreau) as she tries to ditch her nympho habits.
+But tyro writer-director Jane Weinstock’s use of short scenes, an ensemble cast and conventional camerawork make “Easy” resemble a movie geared to cable — where it will do just fine — rather than the bigscreen, where it won’t.

 The influence of Robert Altman, and particularly Altman’s protege, Alan Rudolph, is felt all through pic, as it aims to keep up with the comings and goings of a group of smart, multicultural types who live in various corners of Los Angeles.
 Jamie, whose curious job naming consumer products is just one tip-off to the comedy’s arch eccentricity, is at the center of things, and her evenings always seem to end with her in the sack with some new guy.

 For reasons never explored, Jamie seems to have some guilt about her lifestyle, even though she clearly loves sex.
 She almost puts off swooningly handsome poet — her former teacher — John (Naveen Andrews), but can’t resist him.
 When he seems to fall for Jamie, she takes it as an invitation of something like monogamy, but his ex-g.f. unexpectedly shows up to pull them apart, conveniently sending Jamie off on a mission: To maintain 90 days of celibacy.